Tax Credits and Reliefs for Over 65's - IT 45

 You can claim the Dependent Relative tax credit if you maintain at your own expense a:

-For more information, see leaflet: IT 46 - Dependant Relative Tax Credit.
+For more information, see leaflet IT 46 - Dependent Relative Tax Credit.

 Employed Person taking care of an Incapacitated Individual